-Nigel is also well known for acting as ‘the judge’ in private FDR hearings.
-Described by one leading silk as “..providing a Rolls-Royce service” he conducted 30 private FDR hearings in 2017 which, on an informal poll, resulted in a setlement rate of c90%.
+Nigel is also well known being the “go-to choice as a private FDR judge” (Chambers and Partners 2019).
+Described by one leading silk as “..providing a Rolls-Royce service” he conducted 35 private FDR hearings in 2018 which, on an informal poll, resulted in a settlement rate of c.90%.

 Financial remedy claims, often involving disputes about jurisdiction and assets held in offshore structures.

 Waggott v Waggott 2 WLR 297, CA - sharing of post separation income and clean break financial awards.

 Owens v Owens AC 899 – the Supreme Court dismissed an appeal against the dismissal of a divorce petition.

 R v B & Ors EWFC 33 – the effect on the award of a party’s conduct during and after marriage (long running fraud committed on family company).

 Z v Z (Legal Professional Privilege: Fraud Exception) 4 WLR 84 – circumstances in which the privilege is lost through iniquity.

 AAZ v BBZ EWHC 3234 (Fam) - largest reported financial remedy award (£453.5m) made by an English court.

 WS v WS EWHC 3941 (Fam) – approach to adopt to equalising pension assets when pension sharing not available.

 S v S EWHC 23, EWHC 4054 (Fam) – long-running dispute about whether shares in a family company were held on a constructive trust.